CedricPerret/JuliassicPark/README.md

 ---
 ### Parameters Computed at Runtime

 You can define additional parameters that are computed **once at the start of the simulation**, rather than fixed in advance.
-This is useful when you want to:

-- Draw constants (e.g. carrying capacities) from a distribution
-- Precompute structures (e.g. networks, fitness landscapes)
-- Store values that depend on other parameters but should remain constant during the run.
+This is useful when you want to precompute values that depend on other parameters, for example, drawing constant carrying capacities from a distribution, generating a network based on a chosen network type, or ensuring that initial trait values are always far from the current optimum, whatever that optimum is.

 To do this, pass a dictionnary to `evol_model` using the keyword `:additional_parameters`: